grahamcropley/blog/README.md

-# blog
+# Welcome
-A bit of this and that and everything inbetween
+This site has a little bit of this and that and everything else inbetween